Dematerialisation

 A dematerialising TARDIS

-Many Exo-Shell disguises are equipped with a Materialization Beacon which indicates both dematerialization and re-materializations.
-By extending the Ionic Time Field, a TARDIS can take part of the surrounding environment with it when it dematerializes, but this requires some skill to accomplish reliably.
-It is possible to move entire towns through the Vortex using this technique but it is very difficult to accomplish.
+The TARDIS can take part of the surrounding environment with it when it dematerializes, but this requires some skill to accomplish reliably.
+The operator must use the dials beneath the console's dematerialization array to extend the Ionic Time Field.
+This is done by matching it to the energy signature of a nearby object.
+If that object's energy signature has been locked on to the TARDIS's engines then it is possible to take that object with the TARDIS during vortex travel and drop it in a new Time Zone.
+It is possible to move spaceships, or even entire towns through the Vortex using this technique but it is very difficult to accomplish.
 If programmed correctly, a TARDIS can dematerialize leaving whatever has recently entered it behind at the original coordinates.
 This is made even easier if the object is not fully in phase with the interior dimensions.

 The Dematerialization process will be quite rocky if the thermo-couplings have been exposed to freezing conditions.
 For this reason it is important to keep the main doors closed if the exterior environment is sub zero.
 Dyestrial toxin clouds in the atmosphere can inhibit a TARDIS's dematerialization.
-For this reason the operator should ensure that a TARDIS moves through time to a point where there is no Dyestrial toxin before beginning special displacement.
+For this reason the operator should ensure that a TARDIS moves through time to a point where there is no Dyestrial toxin before beginning spatial displacement.
 Strong shields, temporal fields, magnetic fields, or steep gravity gradients (like a black hole) can also interfere with dematerialization.

 Color Key